 Gangaji (American spiritual teacher)

 For some, especially Old Priest souls, the teaching focus is explicitly spiritual.
 Many of the world’s great spiritual teachers were/are Old Souls: Buddha, Jesus, Ramana Maharshi, and so on.

-That’s not to say that every self-proclaimed guru is an old soul.
+But that’s not to say that every self-proclaimed guru is an Old Soul.
 Far from it.
 There are spiritual teachers at all stages of reincarnation.
-But the advanced old soul has certain characteristics as a spiritual teacher that stand out from the rest: far-reaching wisdom, great compassion, and little or no attachment to material things.
+But the advanced Old Soul has certain characteristics as a spiritual teacher that stand out from the rest: far-reaching wisdom, great compassion, inner peace, and little or no attachment to material things.

 A d v e r t i s e m e n t

-In this fifth and final cycle on the Earth plane, there is a more holistic perception of self, life and everything as part of a bigger picture.
-So while the mature soul comes to perceive others as its brothers and sisters, the old soul comes to perceive both self and others as integral parts of a greater whole, all unique yet all essential.
+In this final cycle on the Earth plane, the soul develops a more holistic perception of self, life and everything as part of a bigger picture.
+So while a Mature Soul (stage IV) comes to perceive others as its brothers and sisters, an Old Soul (stage V) comes to perceive both self and others as integral parts of a greater whole, all unique yet all essential.

-In other words, the old soul comes to perceive every thing, every being, every moment, as part of one great tapestry.
+In other words, the individual comes to perceive every thing, every being, every moment, as part of one great tapestry.

 The issue now is how to relate to this united reality through one’s own being — how to be at peace with all of the conflicts, how to experience the harmony within all of the diversity.